The first choice in pharmaceutical packaging: FIOLAX® borosilicate glass tubing

 When it comes to primary packaging for medicines, pharmacists have relied on FIOLAX® pharmaceutical containers for over 100 years.
 Otto Schott developed this Type I glass in 1911.
-With it, the company founder supplied a special-purpose glass for stringent pharmaceutical industry demands and created consistently secure packaging for all pharmaceutical products on the market.
-Thanks to its high hydrolytic resistance, FIOLAX® glass tubing preserves the efficacy of medicine and reduces the risk of interaction with packaging to a minimum.
-As a Type I glass (Type I Class B, as per ASTM E438 standard) it meets all pharmacopeia requirements in Europe, the USA and Japan.
+With it, the company founder supplied a special-purpose borosilicate glass for stringent pharmaceutical industry demands and created consistently secure packaging for all pharmaceutical products on the market.
+Thanks to its high hydrolytic resistance, FIOLAX® neutral glass tubing preserves the efficacy of medicine and reduces the risk of interaction with packaging to a minimum.
+As a Type I glass (neutral glass Type I Class B, as per ASTM E438 standard) it meets all pharmacopeia requirements in Europe, the USA and Japan.
 FIOLAX® amber moreover further provides effective protection for light-sensitive pharmaceutical products.

 Premium glass for all pharmaceutical packaging

 With its low alkali, FIOLAX® is a premium glass in the first hydrolytic-resistance class.
 The special glass tubes can be processed into all pharmaceutical containers, such as syringes, flasks, ampoules and cartridges.
 Packaging manufacturers and pharmacists stand to gain from a slew of benefits:

 - Glass properties: very high chemical resistance, neutrality, leak-tightness and stability

 - FIOLAX® amber: Effective protection for medicine against UV-radiation and short-wave visible light